Entry to Netherlands: Visas, Residence, Work Permits

 Mandatory ID Law

-In 2005 it became mandatory for everyone in Netherlands to carry proof of identity at all times.
+In 2005 it became mandatory for everyone over 14 in the Netherlands to carry proof of identity at all times.
 The introduction of the law was controversial and caused particular consternation amongst law-abiding old ladies who had neither passports nor driving licenses (they had to get themselves Dutch ID cards).
 In fact the last time the country had such strict ID laws was during WW2.

 For compliance, acceptable forms of ID are a passport, Dutch residence permit card, EU/EEA driving license or EU/EEA ID card.
 Copies of ID are not valid, the original must be shown.
 If you cannot produce such a document when asked by a police officer, public transport ticket inspector or certain other public officials you risk a fine of at least €60.